robertmarsal/RbComment/README.md

 #### Themes

 The module comes with 2 themes for now.
-To implement new ones create a new partial view in `view/theme/yourtheme` using as base the existing ones.
+To implement new ones create a new partial using as base the existing ones.

-Use your new theme calling `$this->rbComment('yourtheme')`
+Use your new theme calling `$this->rbComment('yourpartial')`

-The current themes (and possible values of the `$theme` parameter) are :
+The current themes (and possible values of the `$theme` parameter if not using a custom partial) are :

 ##### default
 Basic theme with no external dependencies.
 Contains the minimum styling to make it look decent.